lizzypokerface/progressive-pulse/_posts/2025-08-24-weekly-news.markdown

 # South Asia

+India navigated its relationship with both China and the U.S. [i].
+New Delhi reaffirmed ties with Moscow despite US tariffs on Russian oil [i].
+China is working to strengthen ties with Pakistan [i].
+Aid cuts have negatively impacted Rohingya refugees, forcing children into labor and marriage [i].

 * [`Thinkers Forum` Between China and the U.S., India Can't Tell Friend from Foe｜Victor Gao](https://www.youtube.com/watch?v=OjLt1at2QuI)
 * [`Neutrality Studies` How Colonialism Fuels Civil War: Sri Lanka & A Man's Struggle for Peace   Pitasanna Shanmugathas](https://www.youtube.com/watch?v=nbyZgnthK2g)
 * [`Friends of Socialist China` Wang Yi’s visit turns the corner on relations with India](https://socialistchina.org/2025/08/22/wang-yis-visit-turns-the-corner-on-relations-with-india/)